Lakshmi's NTR: Marketing

 First track ‘Vennupotu’(Backstabbing) was released on 21 December 2018, which went on to make controversies.
 A case was filed by TDP MLA from Pithapuram S V S N Varma saying that it was aiming at Chief Minister of Andhra Pradesh Nara Chandra Babu Naidu.
 So the High Court issued notices to censor board and producer of Lakshmi's NTR.

 The second track ‘Enduku’(Why?) was released on 8 January 2019, questioning why did NTR marry Lakshmi Parvathi.

 On 18 January 2019, A teaser was released which gives a brief glance into the characters.

 First official trailer was released on 14 February 2019, at 9:27 AM by Ram Gopal Varma on Valentine's Day signifying the love between NTR and Lakhsmi Parvathi.

-The third track ‘Nee Uniki’ sung by S. P. Balasubrahmanyam was released on 23 February 2019.

-Another song called ‘Avasaram’ sung by Wilson Herald was released on 7 March 2019, is a sad song how people around NT Rama Rao used to bow down for power and all the relationships were based on their needs.

-Second official trailer was released on 8 March 2019.